Catharsis in a Rant Poem: Listen to the Sound of White Silence

 Wears the pink hat of privilege, saves

-Is so busy, my whyteness is having a bad
+Is so busy, my Whiteness is having a bad

-Mental health day, a bad hair day, or, it’s Tuesday, Shyt
+Mental health day, a bad hair day, or, it’s Tuesday, White

 Silence never speaks out on Tuesdays.